ComplexityVE/SugarEvax/reports/draft_review_vicky.md

 ## Methodology:
 ### Do you understand the methodology?
 Does it make sense for the question?
 Are there limitations you see that the team did not address?
+The methodology does seem to make sense for the question of investigating crime rates with varying starting conditions.
+I really like the explanation and chart showing an agent's decision to offend.

 ## Results:
 ### Do you understand what the results are (not yet considering their interpretation)?
 If they are presented graphically, are the visualizations effective?
 Do all figures have labels on the axes and captions?
+The visualizations are effective but could use a bit more explanation in the text section.
+The graphs all have descriptive axes labels except for the figure 2 graphs which could use labels and descriptions, but I think that portion is still in progress.

 ## Interpretation:
 ### Does the draft report interpret the results as an answer to the motivating question?
 Does the argument hold water?
+The draft report lays out the results and figures but does not yet have much interpretation to the question or explanation of what these graphs are showing me.
+I think adding some of this interpretation will make the report more powerful and will help me to understand better what question about crime rates the paper is really addressing.

 ## Replication:
 ### Are the results in the report consistent with the results from the original paper?
 If so, how did the
+The report specifies that their results are consistent with the results from the original paper but I do not see any graphs from the original paper that are compared to their graphs.
+If such graphs exist I think it might be nice to include some alongside some of your graphs.

 ## Extension:
 ### Does the report explain an extension to the original experiment clearly?
 Is it a sensible extension in the sense that it has the potential to answer an interesting question that the original experiment did not answer?